philc/book-notes/business/paul graham essays.md

   * "They're the most strategically valuable part of the market anyway.
 In technology, the low end always eats the high end.
 It's easier to make an inexpensive product more powerful than to make a powerful product cheaper."
-* It sounds like PG loved doing customer support:
+* PG on doing the customer support for Viaweb:
-  * "Imagine talking to a customer support person who not only knew everything about the product,, but would apologize abjectly if there was a bug,, and then fix it immediately, while you were on the phone with them.
+  * "Imagine talking to a customer support person who not only knew everything about the product, but would apologize abjectly if there was a bug, and then fix it immediately, while you were on the phone with them.
 Customers loved us.
 And we loved them."
 * "To make something users love, you have to understand them.
 And the bigger you are, the harder that is.
 So I say 'get big slow.'
 The slower you burn through your funding, the more time you have to learn."
-* "This was slightly embarrassing at the time, but in retrospect the grad-studenty atmosphere of our office was another of those things we did right without knowing it."
-(Having a cheap, hacker culture).
+* "This was slightly embarrassing at the time, but in retrospect the grad-studenty atmosphere of our office was another of those things we did right without knowing it." (i.e. having a cheap, hacker culture).
 * "Besides being cheaper and better to work in, apartments tend to be in better locations than office buildings."